Oil falls on surge in U.S. gasoline stocks

 Iran and the United States held talks with other powers on reviving a nuclear deal that almost stopped Iranian oil from coming to market, reviving tentative hopes Tehran might see some sanctions lifted and add to global supplies.

-Still, the International Monetary Fund said earlier this week the massive public spending deployed to combat the COVID-19 pandemic may increase global growth to 6% this year, a rate not achieved since the 1970s.
+However, the International Monetary Fund said this week that the massive public spending deployed to combat the COVID-19 pandemic could increase global growth to 6% this year, a rate not achieved since the 1970s.

 Higher economic growth would boost demand for oil and its products.

-ANZ Research said it saw Brent crude around $75 a barrel in the third quarter.
+ANZ Research said it expects Brent crude to reach about $75 a barrel in the third quarter.

 Our Standards: The Thomson Reuters Trust Principles.